This concept can be expanded – from unconscious to conscious loyalties – from teams to an entire organisation.

 But which can also make an organisation thrive, when acknowledged and rewarded.

-This is where OCEAN and organisational constellations help.
+This is where Systemic Constellations and Organisational Constellations help.
 They can reveal hidden dynamics and show ways to remedy ‘stuck’ situations.

 So, if you are in such a situation, as team leader or team member, please get in touch with me to discuss what might be done.
 You, and your workplace, deserve to be in a happier place.